pymupdf/PyMuPDF/docs/archive-class.rst

       * If ``content`` is either binary data or a file name, this parameter is mandatory and must be the name under which the data can be found.

-      * Otherwise this parameter is obtional.
-It can be used to simulate a folder name or a mount point, under which this sub_archive's elements can be found.
+      * Otherwise this parameter is optional.
+It can be used to simulate a folder name or a mount point, under which this sub-archive's elements can be found.
 For example this specification ``Archive((data, "name"), "path")`` means that ``data`` will be found using the element name ``"path/name"``.
 Similar is true for other sub-archives: to retrieve members of a ZIP sub-archive, their names must be prefixed with `"path/"`.
 The main purpose of this parameter probably is to differentiate between duplicate names.

       .. note:: If duplicate entry names exist in the archive, always the last entry with that name will be found / retrieved.
 During archive creation, or appending more data to an archive (see :meth:`Archive.add`) no check for duplicates will be made.
 Use the `path` parameter to prevent this from happening.